sbin1211/electron-crash-report-server/README.md

 ### docker

 To start a docker container for development use run `docker-compose up`.
+You may now direct crash reports to `http://localhost/`; the web UI is available at the same address.

 ## bugs & features